-Before that experience, Graham spent nine years in the Intellectual Property group at Kirkland & Ellis LLP, where he was a patent litigation partner.
+Before that experience, Graham spent nine years in the Intellectual Property group at Kirkland & Ellis LLP, where he was a partner focused on IP litigation.

 Graham received a J.D., cum laude, from the University of Chicago law school, where he was an editor on the University of Chicago Law Review.
 After law school, he clerked for Judge E. Grady Jolly on the U.S. Court of Appeals for the Fifth Circuit.
 Graham received his B.A., with honors and cum laude, from Williams College.